Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

 As before, **BEAST2** could not find a valid state to start the inference.
 This time there are finite values for all of the simple parameter priors, meaning that all of the initial values fall within the prior bounds.
-The two exceptions are the fossilized birth-death process tree prior, which reads _P(FBD.t:bears) = -Infinity_ and an MRCA prior on the root of the tree (that was not present in the previous analysis), which reads _P(root.prior) = NaN_, meaning it was not evaluated before BEAST2 crashed.
+The two exceptions are the FBD tree prior, which reads _P(FBD.t:bears) = -Infinity_ and an MRCA prior on the root of the tree, which reads _P(root.prior) = NaN_, meaning it was not evaluated before BEAST2 crashed.
 Thus, we can conclude that the issue likely has something to do with the calculation of the FBD density.
 The FBD prior is a tree prior, and depends on the tree as well as several other parameters, so there are several possible causes for the issue:

 -  **An issue with the initial tree:** the inference will not start if the initial tree is impossible under the specified tree model or MRCA constraints.
 By default, most analyses use a simple coalescent model to simulate a random initial tree that respects all MRCA constraints.
 However, with more complex models, or incompatible MRCA priors, the simulation process can fail to find a good tree.
 Similarly, when there are additional constraints on the tree that are not encoded in MRCA priors (as with the origin parameter in the example above), the simulated tree can also be incompatible.
 In such cases the simulation either needs to be fine-tuned to satisfy the constraints, or a valid initial tree should be provided to the analysis.
 -  **An issue with the initial parameter values:** if the initial values set in the analysis are very far from plausible, the resulting density of the model will be extremely small.
 Because of the limitations of floating point arithmetic used by computers, numbers with very large magnitudes get approximated to positive or negative infinity and numbers with very small magnitudes to zero.
 That means for very improbable parameter combinations, the density of a model, {% eqinline P(\theta) \approx 0 %}.
 Usually, calculations are done in logspace to alleviate this effect, however for extremely unlikely parameter combinations we will have {% eqinline \log P(\theta) \approx -\infty %}.
 Most of the parametric prior distributions available in BEAST2 only tend to 0 as the parameter tends to infinity, making it very unlikely to encounter numerical underflow issues with these distributions.
 However, more complex distributions, like tree priors, have complex, high-dimensional density landscapes and it is entirely possible that a parameter combination that works for one model evaluates to negative infinity for a related model.